cravelweb/easy-link-checker/readme.md

 ## Description

-Easy Link Checker is a **lightweight** WordPress plugin that allows you to manually check for broken links (internal & external) in selected posts from the admin panel.
-It does not run any background processes, nor does it modify or save any data.
-You can use it easily whenever needed.
+Easy Link Checker is a **lightweight** plugin that allows you to manually check for broken links (both internal and external) within selected posts from the WordPress admin panel.
+It does not run in the background, nor does it modify or save any data, so it doesn't burden system performance or disk space.
+Without getting in the way, you can easily check for dead links and broken image links whenever you need.

 ## Features